U.S. issues new warnings on 'forever chemicals' in drinking water

 The agency is set to issue proposed rules in coming months to regulate PFAS.
 Until the regulations come into effect, the advisories are meant to provide information to states, tribes and water systems to address PFAS contamination.

 The EPA also said it would roll out the first $1 billion to tackle PFAS in drinking water, from a total of $5 billion in funding in last year's infrastructure law.
-The funds would provide states technical assistance, water quality testing and installation of centralized treatment systems.
+The funds would provide states technical assistance, water quality testing and installation of centralized treatment systems (https://bit.ly/3tCqGvA).

 The updated drinking water health advisories for perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) replace ones EPA issued in 2016.
 The advisory levels, based on new science that considers lifetime exposure, indicate that some health problems may still occur with concentrations of PFOA or PFOS in water that are near zero and below EPA's ability to detect.